July 10, 2019//Tony HowlettLast Updated: November 24, 2020

 Another critical element that VPNs lack is the ability to enforce least privilege policies.
 PAM tools allow network managers to ensure that users only gain access to the applications and systems that they need at the time they need them.

 As an enterprise business expands, they will have a growing number of technology partners that require some level of privileged access to networks and systems.
 These third-party privileged accounts introduce a unique challenge that a PAM solution alone cannot address.

 When an enterprise has vendors, partners, or IT consultants, remote network access is often required to support their technology and applications.
 With that, privileged access is often necessary.
 These elevated permissions require more advanced security than internal access accounts, which often have more limited oversight.
 Additionally, vendors can have many support representatives that join and leave the organization.
 This becomes challenging for an internal IAM or PAM solution to manage.

 To mitigate these risks, a vendor privileged access management, or VPAM, solution allows for controlled onboarding, elevation, and termination of access privileges for external users.

 In addition, new proposed regulations concerning remote access require specific features to stay in compliance.
 VPAM solutions incorporate those guidelines to offer robust authentication protocols, access controls, and auditing tools.

-VPNs used to be a standard for third-party remote access, but now with alternatives available, there is no reason to continue using an expensive and onerous system that offers limited security capabilities that wasn’t built to manage vendor access.
+Virtual private networks used to be a standard for third-party remote access, but now with VPN alternatives available, there is no reason to continue using an expensive and onerous system that offers limited security capabilities that wasn’t built to manage vendor access.